SuperialCondon/SabermetricsProject/README.md

 Link to video: https://youtu.be/l2LP_xkukxs

+To run:
+Clone the repo
+Open the FinalProject.ipynb in jupityr notebooks.
+(This uses the R Kernel btw!)
+You can run the algorithm at the bottom by running the cell, if you get a "playerLongevity not found" error run the first code cell at the top then
+	try again.

 My original idea for a stat was to try and predict consistancy within a player.
 After much consideration I realized that this would probably be too difficult.
 Instead I decided to look further into the old-player young-player skills and see exactly how